antonfirsov/docs/2015/03-llvmannounce/LLILC-announce.md

 ##Architecture

 Philosophically LLILC is intended to provide a lean interface between CoreCLR and LLVM.
-Where posible we rely on preexisting technology from one side or the other.
+Where posible we rely on preexisting technology.

 ![JitArch](.\JITArch.png)